Gilmond/code-labs/docs/docker-compose.md

 In order to remedy this, you will need to ensure *Compose* scales your API to match the number of entries in the `nginx.conf` `upstream` section.
 In the example above, 3 were declared (`api_1`, `api_2` and `api_3`), so use the command `docker-compose up --scale api=3` which will start three containers for your API (shown here using `docker-compose ps`).

+> _**Troubleshooting**: If your *Docker Compose* version (`docker-compose -v`) is less than 1.13, you may find using the `--scale` option is unavailable.
+You can workaround this by performing the following commands instead:_
+>
+>```cmd
+>docker-compose scale api=3
+>docker-compose up -d --force-recreate
+>```

 ![compose with NGINX](../images/compose-up-nginx.png)

-If you make consecutive requests to your API, you should see that your requests are being load balanced between the upstream servers:
+If you attach the terminal to your logs using `docker-compose logs -f` and make consecutive requests to your API, you should see that your requests are being load balanced between the upstream servers:

 ![compose load balancing](../images/compose-load-balance.png)